tbouvencourt/Oritech/README.md

 * Ycar, for creating all tiers of the machine core textures
 * BBoldt and BLOKBUSTR, for fixing a series of issues with the textures, and generally improving and redesigning almost all the metal component textures
 * jshipley, for a lot of contributions with new features, block, mechanics and bugfixes
+* CrazyMiner34 for improvements to item rendering in 3rd person